AdguardTeam/AGLint/README.md

 ## Development & Contribution

 You can contribute to the project by opening a pull request.
+People who contribute to AdGuard projects can receive various rewards, see [this page](https://adguard.com/contribute.html) for details.

 Before opening a pull request, make sure that all tests pass and that the code is formatted correctly.
-You can do this by running `yarn lint` and `yarn test` commands.
-People who contribute to AdGuard projects can receive various rewards, see [this page](https://adguard.com/contribute.html) for details.

-Main development commands:
+If you have Git hooks enabled, the tests will be run automatically before committing, thanks to Husky.

+### Setting up the development environment

+1. Install [Node.js](https://nodejs.org/en/), [Yarn](https://yarnpkg.com/) and [Git](https://git-scm.com/).
+We recommend using [Visual Studio Code](https://code.visualstudio.com/) as your IDE.
+2. Clone the repository
+3. Install dependencies by running `yarn` in the project directory
+4. Start developing!

+### Available commands

+You can run the following commands while developing:

+- `yarn check-types`: Check types
 - `yarn lint`: Run ESLint and Prettier on all files
-- `yarn test`: Run all tests
+- `yarn test`: Run all tests (Jest)
 - `yarn coverage`: Get test coverage report
-- `yarn build`: Build package (to `dist` folder)
+- `yarn build`: Build package (to `dist` folder) (Rollup)

 ## Ideas & Questions